 A half-recalled Saxon manor that once stretched from present-day Oxford Street southward to the Thames

 Ebury was one of just a handful of Saxon settlements that lay in the vicinity of what is now Westminster.
 Arranged around a manor house, the village consisted of 29 households in 1086.
-In the 16th century Ebury Farm covered 430 acres and its farmhouse lay where Victoria coach station now stands.
+In the 16th century Ebury Farm covered 430 acres and its farmhouse stood where Victoria coach station is now.

 The estate was regularly leased by the Crown to court favourites until James I sold the freehold in 1623.
 A Temple barrister, Hugh Audley, purchased the marshy manor and it descended in 1666 to his grand-niece Mary Davies, then one year old.